-Ronnie Vinklarek joined the Rice football staff as the offensive line coach on February 28, 2009.
+Ronnie Vinklarek enters his fifth season of coaching the Rice offensive line, having joined the Owls' football staff on February 28, 2009.

 While at Houston, he mentored the offensive line that protected Andre Ware during his Heisman Trophy winning season (1989) and was selected to coach in the 1990 Blue-Gray Game after helping UH to a 10-1 season.
 He originally came to Houston as a graduate assistant under former Houston Oilers and Washington Redskins head coach Jack Pardee and was promoted to full-time assistant in 1990.

 Vinklarek coached in the NFL for three seasons.
 He broke into the league in 2000 with the Tennessee Titans as their defensive quality control, linebackers and special teams coach.
 He moved on to the Buffalo Bills in 2001 and coached their offensive line for two seasons.
 In 2002 the Bills offensive line paved the way for a 4,359-yard passer in Drew Bledsoe, a 1,439-yard rusher in Travis Henry and two 1,200-yard-plus receivers in Eric Moulds and Peerless Price.